 About Classic Deviled Ham:

-This recipe is a classic that mimics that taste of that Underwood Deviled Ham, but it’s not a copycat version.
-For one, we know just what’s in my Classic Deviled Ham, lol!
-I think you’re going to love everything about my Classic Deviled Ham.
-The flavors are the classic ones of mustard (two kinds) and clove and it’s tempered with just a touch of honey.
-It’s rich and indulgent, but oh, so good.
-Oh, and bonus?
+The flavors are classic English: mustard (two kinds), clove, and it’s tempered with just a touch of honey.
+It’s rich and indulgent, and oh, so good.
+Bonus?
 It’s not as salty as the stuff in the can.

 My favorite way to eat Classic Deviled Ham?
-It’s not as frugal as on spreading onto crackers, but I love it thickly spread on a good quality soft, white or wheat sandwich bread with a little crispy lettuce and/or a few pickles.
+It’s not as frugal as on spreading onto crackers, but I love it thickly spread on a good quality soft, white, or wheat sandwich bread with a little crispy lettuce and/or a few pickles.
 It’s heaven!
-I’ve seen, but not tried, recipes for a more upscale Deviled Ham Grilled Cheese Sandwiches on Artisan Bread, which sounds great, but sometimes, I think old-fashioned is best.
-What do you think?

 Making Classic Deviled Ham:

-Making your own Deviled Ham just couldn’t be faster or easier.
-Chunk up the ham and onion and pulverize to bits in your food processor.
+Making Deviled Ham couldn’t be faster or easier.
+Chop up the ham and onion and pulverize them into bits in your food processor.
 Then add the rest of the ingredients and whir, stopping to scrape down, until it smooths out.
-Ham can have different levels of moisture, so it’s going to be a judgment call as to whether or not you need to add a little ham broth (if you have it) or maybe just a bit of water.
-The Classic Deviled Ham firms up with refrigeration, so you might want to think about when it’s being served and judge the thickness by that.

-Now, true Underwood Deviled Ham has Ham, Mustard Flour & Turmeric.
-I’ve taken just a few liberties but you can do the same make any additions or substitutions that fit your palate…all kinds of things can go in your Deviled Ham.
-I’ve seen maple syrup instead of honey, gherkins, cornichons or capers, additions of cayenne, hot sauce, Tabasco, Sriracha and even hot pepper juice.
+I’ve seen maple syrup instead of honey, gherkins, cornichons, or capers, additions of cayenne, hot sauce, Tabasco, Sriracha, and even hot pepper juice.
 Worcestershire or Paprika can be added.
 One of my fave additions is horseradish.
 Use your imagination and your taste buds!

 Unlike the canned stuff, your Deviled Ham probably won’t be a bright pink.
-The colors might vary a bit depending on what ham you use to make it and if that ham has a glaze or not.
+The colors might vary a bit depending on what ham you use to make it, and if that ham has a glaze or not.
 In this particular batch, I used ham from my Honey Mustard Glazed Ham, so the deviled ham picked up some of the color (and just a hint of the flavor) of that gorgeous amber glaze on the rind.
-Personally, I like the little bit of variation that comes from using rind part in my deviled ham.
-If you’d like a pinker color and/or a truer flavor just use the portions of the ham that don’t have any rind or glaze.

 Saving Money on Classic Deviled Ham: